 I would walk by the driving range on my way to and from the Trysting Place Pub (RIP) on random weekend nights and still never gave it any thought.
 I had almost no experience with private clubs and figured it had to be way out of my reach and affordability.

 I decided to set up a meeting with their Director of Membership, though, and when I drove across the street and met with her found out that at my age (early 30’s) it would cost me only a few thousand dollars a year for a full golf membership.
 I wrote a check for my first year’s dues that night – an act that would change and enhance my life in so many great ways to this day.

-It could potentially be a life enhancer for you, too, and this is the perfect time to be posting this article as the club is currently offering its downstroke at half off ($4,000) through June 30, 2022.
-On July 1, that deal will go away as it returns to $8,000 without any plans for reduction in the near future.
+It could potentially be a life enhancer for you, too, and this is the perfect time to be reading this article as the club is just a handful of golf memberships away from its capacity and initiating a wait list.

 If you’re still with me then hunker down, because this is about to be a long article… I’ve got a lot to say about North Hils Country Club and will try to break it up with plenty of photographs along the way.